PrihanNimsara/pass_data_between_activities_in_android_application/README.md

-# Pass Data Between Activities in Android Application
+# Pass Data Between Activities in Android Application (by using Intent)

 ###### How do I pass data between Activities in Android application?